 Procrastination on Preparation Test

 If you suspect you procrastinate on preparation, take the following test and see.
 Answer true to questions that sound like something you might do, and false to questions that don’t reflect what you do.
 Next, we’ll look at what the test tells us, and then, I’ll share seven ways to prevent procrastination on preparation.

 When you address procrastination, you will normally have more than one issue to face.
 Each test question suggests a procrastination hotspot that can coexist with other factors, such as a need for certainty, rumination, and putting off studying by relying too heavily on intuition.

 Secondary procrastination refers to procrastination triggered by a problem condition such as anxiety.
 You feel anxious about an upcoming meeting.
-You put off preparing for the meeting because this work conjurs unpleasant images and feelings.
+You put off preparing for the meeting because this work conjures unpleasant images and feelings.
 You put off combatting your anxiety.
-You find yourself in an escallating anxiety-procrastination mess.
+You find yourself in an escalating anxiety-procrastination mess.
 While in this vicious circle, you feel blocked.
 However, you can start your exit anytime.

-Preparatory efforts to reduce anxiety includes working at doing what you put off.
+Preparatory efforts to reduce anxiety include working at doing what you put off.
 You can get a two-for-one benefit.
 Reductions in anxiety can correlate with reductions in procrastination-related areas.

 What the Test Tells

 Let’s look at possible interpretations for each test situation, and sample remedies: